Cecilia-xu/Leetcode/326/Note.md

   else then return false
 ```

-2. official solution is to think about the range of n
+2. official solution is to focus on the range of n

 ```
 if (n <= 0 ) then return false;